adonisamarante/05-design-system/README.md

 ## Packages installed

 - npm i tsup -D (to convert this project into a javascript package that can be added to other projects(the built in conversion is limited))
+- npm i turbo@latest -D (TurboRepo, will run all "dev" scripts in parallel)

 # ./docs